 TEXT: PSALM 20:7, 2 KINGS 7:1-2

-Impossibility is human thoughts but never in God’s reasoning.
+Impossibility lies with humans but never in God’s reasoning.
 People find it hard to believe in divine intervention because our mind is so limited and calculative.
 God is supreme and his power is unlimited.
 In fact, He said, I am the God of all flesh, is there anything impossible for me?
 (Jeremiah 32:27).

 When we find it difficult to put our trust in God, even if we know that he is all-powerful, there is no way we will accept that his divine power will work in our lives.
 The writer of psalms said some people trusted in chariots.
 This is the situation in most cases.
 People put their trust in things they can see or things that are accessible to them but unfortunately, those things easily disappoint.
 We struggle with trusting God because we cannot see him, yet, he neither fails nor disappoints.